Judgementoes/First_year_Final_Project/README.md

 This is the final project of the ECE2024 module "Introduction to Programming" taught by Professor Phong at VGU.
 Its aim is to be a chess engine with a playable GUI entirely in the C language.

-The engine is written entirely in C and is the back-end on which the game operates Raylib - an external graphics rendering library written in C - is the library of choice to handle the GUI for the front-end for a user-friendly experience.
+The engine is written entirely in C and is the back-end on which the game operates.
+Raylib - an external graphics rendering library written in C - is the library of choice to handle the GUI for the front-end for a user-friendly experience.

 Run the program by pressing the "Chess_in_C.exe" file.